ttop32/MouseTooltipTranslator/doc/description.md

     - Remove all related description
 - 0.1.16
   - google reject by description
-    - Guideline is provided to fix some description item.
     - Remove “Supported Translation Languages with google translate”
     - Remove “Supported TTS languages with google TTS”
     - Avoid frequently mentioned Mouse tooltip translator in description